Lae: Healthcare

 Visitors must ensure that they have proper health insurance.
 Lae International Hospital is of good developing world standard.
 It is a 19-bed facility with 1 emergency bed.
 It is staffed by 6 doctors, one general practitioner, an anesthesiologist, a surgeon, a radiologist, and two obstetricians.
-Doctors come from a number of countries, nurses are local nationals.
+Doctors come from a number of countries, while nurses are local nationals.
 There is also a public hospital called Angau Memorial Hospital located on Markham Road.

-Travellers to Lae should seek expert medical advice regarding malaria prophylaxis as well as hepatitis A, hepatitis B, Japanese encephalitis and typhoid vaccinations.
 There was a significant outbreak of cholera based in the Morobe District in 2009 and consideration of vaccination would be prudent.

+Transportation

+Three domestic airlines serve the Lae Nadzab Airport, the city's commercial airport.